What Remote Inspector is

 Just drop a prefab ‘RemoteInspectorServer’ in your first scene.
 The prefab has a small web server in it.
 And it communicates with the Unity Editor parts through the network.

-If your PC and your mobile device are in the same network, just type the IP address of your mobile device and the port, and click the Refresh button in the Hierarchy Window.
+If your PC and your mobile device are in the same network, just type the IP address of your mobile device and the port, and click the Refresh button in the Remote Hierarchy window.
 The default port is 8080.
-And you can change the default port in the RemoteInspectorServer prefab.
+Or you can change the default port in the RemoteInspectorServer prefab.

 adb forward tcp:8080 tcp:8080